LemarTokham/Bus-Tracker-V2/README.md

 - Currently displays a select number of bus stops.
 - Each stop can be clicked on, showing the buses from the selected stop.
 - Each bus can be clicked on, once clicked, the location of each bus of that line is displayed on the map
+- Polling of API happens every 10 seconds to get new location data automatically

 # Features in progress
 - Having the bus locations be updated every 10 seconds (which is the same time as which the actual Gov.UK api updates)